-The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the of the Investment Universe.
+The Sub-Fund as a binding elements aims to have a higher ESG score than the ESG score of the Investment Universe.
+In addition the Sub-Fund aims to reduce the carbon intensity of its portfolio by aligning its carbon footprint intensity to the MSCI Europe Climate Paris Aligned Index (EUR).